173TECH/sayn/docs/tutorials/tutorial_part1.md

 The following is defined:

 * `profiles`: the definion of profiles for the project.
 A profile defines the connection between credentials in the `project.yaml` file and credentials defined below.
 In this case we define 2 profiles dev and prod.
 * `default_profile`: the profile used by default at execution time.
 It can be overriden using `sayn run -p prod`.
 * `credentials`: here we define the credentials.
 In this case we have 2 for dev and prod, that are used as `warehouse` on each profile.

-### Step 3: Define your DAG(s)
+### Step 3: Define your tasks

-In SAYN, DAGs are defined in `yaml` files within the `dags` folder.
-As seen before, those `dags` are imported in the `project.yaml` file in order to be executed.
-When importing the DAGs in the `project.yaml` file, you should write the name without the `.yaml` extension.

-Our project contains only one DAG: `base.yaml`.
-Below is the file:
+In SAYN, tasks are defined in `yaml` files within the `tasks` folder.
+Each file is considered a task group.
+Our project contains only one task group: `base.yaml`:

-!!! example "dags/base.yaml"
+!!! example "tasks/base.yaml"
     ```yaml
     tasks:
       load_data:
         type: python
         class: load_data.LoadData

       dim_tournaments:
         type: autosql
         file_name: dim_tournaments.sql